Tsyxxxka/Follower-Maximization/README.md

 # Codes

-* **AdvGAC**: Greedily select the best anchor from pruned candidates in each of the $b$ iterations, based on the shell component structure, accelerating by reusing the intermediate results and applying the upper bound technique.
+* **AdvGreedy**: Greedily select the best anchor from pruned candidates in each of the $b$ iterations, based on the shell component structure, accelerating by reusing the intermediate results and applying the upper bound technique.

 * **Time-dependent Search Framework**: Greedy-based search framework based on a search tree, with effective pruning strategies, aiming to quickly produce a solution and continue to discover better solutions if time permits.
 It can be extended to use other heuristics by simply modifying the code.